api2cart/shopping-cart-integration/README.md

 Integrate once, save 4-8 weeks and thousands of dollars on each integration.
 Never worry about maintaining separate connections.

-<b>SDK and full tech support<b/>
+<b>SDK and full tech support</b>

 Download our SDK http://docs.api2cart.com/sdk to test how the API works.
 Our team always here to help you with any challenges.
-Furthermore, API2Cart can broaden functionality on request to meet unique business needs and requirements.
+Furthermore, API2Cart can broaden functionality on request to meet unique business needs and requirements.<br>

 <a href="http://docs.api2cart.com/sdk" target="_blank"><img src="https://api2cart.com/wp-content/uploads/2018/07/sdk.png" alt="SDK"></a>